-Join The Prince’s Foundation – School of Tradition Arts for The Transmission of Islamic Calligraphy – A Living Art.
+Join The Prince’s Foundation – School of Traditional Arts for The Transmission of Islamic Calligraphy – A Living Art.
 A lecture by master calligrapher Nuria Garcia Masip.

 The importance of writing the sacred scriptures makes Islamic calligraphy occupy the highest place in the hierarchy of Islamic visual arts and culture.
 Like other sacred arts, the transmission of the art of calligraphy is based on the master – student relationship.
 The student not only learns the technical aspects of correct gesture, rules of proportion and harmony, but also, in effect, the cultivation of virtues which will ultimately transform his or her artistic practice.